bcumming/kb-poc/docs/rationale/index.md

     - MarkDown for writing technical documentation
     - Git and GitHub for managing the doc
     - GitOps style workflow for review and change management
+        - [Code owners](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) can be set for different parts of the documentation, indicating who is/are the primary responsible people for a particular documentation page
 - MarkDown is far superior to the Confluence editor/"markdown"
     - it can be searched easily in an editor and command line
     - the material extensions allow for writing rich content